 The Producers

-Magnificent sets, beautiful costumes, melodious songs, and brilliant actors performing some of the most amazing scripts are only some of the things that you can look forward to at a London musical.
-Unlike other theater hubs, West End theaters are often housed in centuries-old architectural masterpieces, where modern technical innovations merge seamlessly with Victorian and Edwardian grandeur.
+Elaborate sets, beautiful costumes, melodious songs, and brilliant actors performing some of the most amazing scripts are only some of the things that you can look forward to at a London musical.

-With more than 40 theatres to its name, West End refers to the main district where the majority of the West End theatres like Apollo, Adelphi, and Piccadilly are located.
-There are, however, numerous other theatres that are located outside the West End district, known as Off West End or fringe theatres.
-These theatres are generally smaller in size and can seat up to 400 guests.
+West End refers to the main district where the majority of the West End theatres are located.
+There are, however, numerous theatres located outside the West End district, known as Off West End or fringe theatres.
+Many new musicals often start out here and move to the West End upon successful initial runs.

 When it comes to the best London musicals, the verdict is quite subjective.
-Everyone has their own preference in terms of lyrical quality, plot, presentation, individual performance, and various other factors.
-However, there are some London musicals like The Lion King, The Phantom of the Opera, and Harry Potter and the Cursed Child that have awed critics and audiences alike with their near-perfect productions and have gone on to earn legendary status.
+Everyone has their own preference in terms of lyrical quality, plot, presentation, and various other factors.
+However, there are some London musicals like The Lion King and The Phantom of the Opera that have awed critics and audiences alike with their near-perfect production.

 In the world of London musicals, like in every other arena of performance arts, some creations attain a reputation that etches their names in stone.
 West End has seen quite a few such London musicals.
-The best part is that some of these London Musicals can still be experienced in West End.
+The best part is that many of these musicals can still be experienced in West End.

 While categorizing a show into a specific category is not always straightforward, there are some broad categories that a London musical can be classified under.